bidoofgoo/generational-inspirational-cookies/logbook.md

 INSPIRATION

-- The aim is to produce cookie recipies using an AI-model
+- The aim is to generate cookie recipies resembling as much as possible to a conventional cookie utilising ingredients from a database of over 6000 food products.
+- Each ingredient in datasets contains a nutrient in a quantity of 100mg.

 PROCESS OF THE COOKIE RECIPE GENERATOR

 Introduction

 Database